Welcome to this Crowd1 Review.

 - What I like about Crowd1

 - What I don’t like about Crowd1

 - Is Crowd1 a Scam?

 - How I make a Living Online?

 What is Crowd1 about and who are the Founders?

-Crowd1 is a multi-level-marketing business that was founded early 2019 by Jonas Werner with headquarters in Dubai, a tax haven for companies that don’t do business there.
+Crowd1 is a multi-level marketing business that was founded in early 2019 by Jonas Werner with headquarters in Dubai, a tax haven for companies that don’t do business there.